Windows 11 1GB RAM hardware requirement

-The minimum requirement of 1GB of RAM applies to the 32-bit operating System.
-THe company has also updated the list with the minimum requirement for screen size.
-For devices which want to or need to update the Anniversary Update, the device should have a minimum of 8-inch screen from earlier 7-inch screen to run on resolutions SVGA (800 x 600).
-However for tablets and smartphones the minimum screen size for Windows 10 Mobile has to be 7-inch screen.
+For devices that want to or need to update the Anniversary Update, the device should have a minimum screen size of 8 inches, up from the earlier 7 inches, to run on resolutions SVGA (800 x 600).
+However, for tablets and smartphones, the minimum screen size for Windows 10 Mobile has to be 7 inches.

 About The Author